rosielangello/digitalframeworks-summer2017/my_data_is_too_big_for_excel.md

 HOW: On a Mac:

-a) Save the dataset in a location you can easily find WITH NO SPACES IN THE FILENAME.
+1. Save the dataset in a location you can easily find WITH NO SPACES IN THE FILENAME.
-b) On a mac, open a terminal window (you can do this by searching for `terminal`)
+2. On a mac, open a terminal window (you can do this by searching for `terminal`)
-c) Navigate to the directory containing your data (this is beyond the scope of this lesson, see tktk to learn more about how to do that)
+3. Navigate to the directory containing your data (this is beyond the scope of this lesson, see tktk to learn more about how to do that)
-d) grep is an enormously powerful (and thus complicated) tool, and it is definitely possible to use without understanding everything it can do for you, so do not panic!
+4. grep is an enormously powerful (and thus complicated) tool, and it is definitely possible to use without understanding everything it can do for you, so do not panic!
-e) To do a simple search type `grep filename -e search_term`.
+5. To do a simple search type `grep filename -e search_term`.
 So for example, if I want to search for `rachel` in a document called `people_I_know.txt`, I can type `grep people_I_know.txt -e rachel` and it will print out any lines it finds including `rachel`.
-f) Bonus tip: If you want to know what line `rachel` is in, add -n to your search and it'll print the line number before the relevant line.
+6. Bonus tip: If you want to know what line `rachel` is in, add -n to your search and it'll print the line number before the relevant line.
 For example: `grep people_I_know.txt -e rachel -n`
-g) Tutorials: There are a million grep tutorials.
+7. Tutorials: There are a million grep tutorials.
 I don't have a particular one to recommend, just google `grep tutorial` and pick one that looks nice if you want to learn more grep.

 PC: tktk